Blog

 You might also want to consider getting pet insurance so that you can get the best possible treatments for your dog every time there is trouble.

 With Waggel, you can also talk to an online video vet for free at any point as part of our insurance plan if you’re feeling unsure of your dog's issue.
-We have Lifetime insurance plans that offer the perfect amount of cover and your choice of Claim Contribution.
+We have Lifetime insurance plans that offer the perfect amount of cover and your choice of Excess (Claim Contribution).

 Finally, members can join our Facebook community group, which is full of like-minded pet owners who can answer any concerns you may have.